corybrunson/bitriad/vignettes/southern_women.md

 ### Triad census

-This social network is just large enough exhibit a diversity of triads and just small enough to allow us to examine them in detail.
+This social network is just large enough to exhibit a diversity of triads and just small enough to allow us to examine them in detail.
 (Future networks will only be examined cursorily or through statistics.)

 Classically, the *triad census* refers to the distribution of triads of 16 isomorphism classes throughout a simple, directed network.
 The women's clique is neither simple nor directed, but we can view a simplified (undirected) version of the triad census on its *one-mode projection*--the network of women with acquaintanceship ties inferred from their coattendence at events.
 There are only four isomorphism classes of undirected triads, distinguished by the number of edges (0 through 3) among the three nodes: